predsci/sunRunner3D-manuscript/README.md

 # Cloning the Repository

-To clone this repository use
+To clone this repository use:

 ```
 git clone https://github.com/predsci/suRunner3D-manuscript
 ```
 # Installing PLUTO

 The sunRunner3D tool is based on the PLUTO code.
 Hence PLUTO must first be downloaded and installed from here:

 http://plutocode.ph.unito.it/